 The combination of sweet and tangy flavors of this soy sauce, agave and coriander glaze make this salmon recipe an easy favorite.

 I make this coriander agave glazed salmon recipe almost weekly.
-It’s an tasty and flavorful and easy to prepare.
-The glaze is so delicious and pairs so well with the salmon that this recipe truly deserves a spot at your next dinner party.
+It’s tasty, flavorful and easy to prepare.
+The glaze is so delicious and pairs so well with the salmon that this recipe truly deserves a spot on your weekly meal rotation.

-What You Need to Make This Salmon Recipe
+What You Need to Make This Agave Salmon Recipe

 How to Make a Healthy Salmon Recipe